-- Aim for 2 hours and 30 minutes a week of moderate-intensity physical activity.
-Try going for a bike ride or taking a walk.
+- Aim for 150 minutes a week of moderate-intensity aerobic activity — try going for a bike ride or taking a walk

-- Remember that any amount of physical activity is better than none.
+Remember, any amount of physical activity is better than none!

 Take Action: Food and Alcohol

-Give your body plenty of energy by eating healthy – including vegetables, fruits, and lean sources of protein.
+Give your body plenty of energy by eating healthy — including vegetables, fruits, grains, and proteins.
 Get tips for healthy eating.

 Drink alcohol only in moderation.

 Avoid using alcohol or other drugs to manage stress.
 If you choose to drink, drink only in moderation.
-This means no more than 1 drink a day for women and no more than 2 drinks a day for men.
-Learn more about drinking in moderation.
+This means:

 Take Action: Get Support